QwenLM/Qwen2.5-Math/README.md

 </p>

 Visit our Hugging Face or ModelScope organization (click the links above).
-Search checkpoints with names starting with `Qwen2-Math-', and you will find all you need!
+Search checkpoints with names starting with `Qwen2-Math-`, and you will find all you need!
 Enjoy!

 ## Introduction

 Over the past year, we have dedicated significant effort to researching and enhancing the reasoning capabilities of large language models, with a particular focus on their ability to solve arithmetic and mathematical problems.
 Today, we are delighted to introduce a series of math-specific large language models of our Qwen2 series, Qwen2-Math, and Qwen2-Math-Instruct-1.5B/7B/72B.
-Qwen2-Math is a series of specialized math language models built upon the Qwen2 LLMs, which significantly outperforms the mathematical capabilities of open-source models and even closed-source models (e.g., GPT4o).
+Qwen2-Math is a series of specialized math language models built upon the Qwen2 LLMs, which significantly outperforms the mathematical capabilities of open-source models and even closed-source models (e.g., GPT-4o).
 We hope that Qwen2-Math can contribute to the scientific community by solving advanced mathematical problems that require complex, multi-step logical reasoning.

 Detailed performance and introduction are shown in this <a href="https://qwenlm.github.io/blog/qwen2-math/"> 📑 blog</a>.

+> <div align="center">
+> <b>
+> 🚨 This model mainly supports English.
+We will release bilingual (English and Chinese) math models soon.
+> </b>
+> </div>

 ## Requirements
 * `transformers>=4.40.0` for Qwen2-Math models.
 The latest version is recommended.